 I do my best to notice all the little details that might diminish a photo.
 Examples are hair ties on wrists, eye boogers, lipstick smears on cheeks, or snot drip from toddlers.
 Sometimes I miss it though, so make sure to do a once over of everyone before getting out of the car.

 Let’s face it: family photos can be stressful.
 I do my best to make the whole experience as stress-free as possible, but sometimes stress happens no matter what you do.
 However, if you are stressed and rushing through things, your kids are going to pick up on that energy and get stressed and grumpy too.
 So it’s very important to go with the flow and just let the session go the way it’s going to go.
 Sometimes kids aren’t the happiest, and that’s okay.
-That’s when I tend to go much heavier on the lifestyle imagery.
+That’s when I tend to go much heavier on lifestyle and storytelling imagery.
 Playing with your kids, tickling them, walking around the photo shoot location, etc. Getting at least a few “grandma shots“ where everyone is looking at the camera and smiling is great, and I do try to get at least one for every session.
 However, if we don’t because kids are having a hard day, that’s okay too!
 I will still get gorgeous photos of your family in whatever mood they’re in.

 Preparing for your photo session doesn’t have to be difficult.
 You can always ask me any questions.
 The best things to remember are to figure out your clothing, make sure everyone in the family is prepared for pictures and get everyone out the door on time.
 If you do all of these things, you’re already a rockstar ready for the best photo shoot ever.